Areas of activity

 1. Promoting Respect for the Human Rights of the Internally Displaced

 Advocacy.
-The Representative engages Governments, international organizations, and also NGOs and other non-state actors as appropriate, in dialogues in order to raise awareness on and enhance the protection of the human rights of IDPs and addresses violations of the human rights of internally displaced persons (IDPs), including through personal and written contact, and, when suitable, public statements.
+The Special Rapporteur engages Governments, international organizations, and also NGOs and other non-state actors as appropriate, in dialogues in order to raise awareness on and enhance the protection of the human rights of IDPs and addresses violations of the human rights of internally displaced persons (IDPs), including through personal and written contact, and, when suitable, public statements.

 2. Dialogue with Governments, Non-Governmental Organizations and Other Actors